soniaeya/21days_website/README.txt

-# Habit_Tracking_Website
+# 21days_Website
-This is a website to track habits.
+The myth goes that it takes 21 days to build a habit.
+21days is a website to track your habits.
 Tools: React.js, Node.js

 Home page